• Skip to primary navigation

 If you're as much of a fan of chocolate as I am, you should check out these fantastic chocolate desserts:

-• Flourless Chocolate Cake – Surprise your dinner guests with this dense, rich, and decadent Flourless Chocolate Cake.
-Every bite is packed with intense bittersweet chocolate flavor.
+• Amazingly dense, rich and decadent, every bite is packed with intense bittersweet chocolate flavor.

 Recipe

-Chocolate Blancmange, pronounced "blah-mahnj" is an old English dessert that is light and velvety smooth.
-Even though it contains no eggs, the texture of Chocolate Blancmange reminds me of a chocolate mousse.
-A good Blancmange has a slight wobble to it, and is amazingly delicious and easy to make.
+Chocolate Blancmange, pronounced "blah-mahnj," is an old English dessert that is light and velvety smooth.
+Even though it contains no eggs, its texture reminds me of a chocolate mousse.
+A good Blancmange has a slight wobble and is amazingly delicious and easy to make.

 Ingredients